vkeenan/ai-gateway/README.md

 ##### Create Custom Headers

-We need to create 3 custom header records within the External Credential.
+You need to create 3 custom header records within the External Credential.
 This is necessary because the OpenAI API requires 3 custom headers to be sent with each request.

 Here are the three headers.
 They use the specific names and values from prior steps, so be sure you followed those instructions exactly.

 | Header Name         | Header Value                        |
 | ------------------- | ----------------------------------- |